 For over 160 years, our fraternities and sororities have offered a values-based experience that focuses on scholarship, leadership, service, and brother/sisterhood.
 Since the establishment of our first chapter in 1852, the fraternal community has grown to support 61 chapters which are governed by four distinct councils.
 Currently, membership in our fraternity and sorority chapters encompasses 31% of UVA’s undergraduate population (over 4,800 students!).

 Fraternity and sorority members enjoy not only the brotherhood and sisterhood inherent to membership in these organizations, but also a heightened focus on and increased opportunities for leadership and personal development, scholarship, and philanthropic service.
-In fact, during the Fall 2017 semester, fraternity and sororities reported the following:
+In fact, during the Spring 2018 semester, fraternity and sororities reported the following:

 - Completing over 38,000 hours of community service;

 - Raising over 223,000 dollars for charitable and philanthropic causes;